How To Soften Chest Hair After Trimming

-If you are wanting to trim or shave your chest hair, you might be worried that when the hair grows back, it will be prickly.
-This, unfortunately, is a reality of shaving hair and is just made that much more uncomfortable when it is on your chest.
+This, unfortunately, is a reality of shaving hair, and it is made that much more uncomfortable when it is on your chest.

 The Best Ways To Soften Chest Hair